AutoFixture/AutoFixture/README.md

 Using AutoFixture is as easy as referencing the library and creating a new instance of the Fixture class!

-#### NUnit3 Known Issue
-You might need to change the test name strategy for compatibility with specific test runners.
-Read more about that [on our wiki](https://github.com/AutoFixture/AutoFixture/wiki/Known-Issues#test-name-strategies-for-nunit3).

 ## .NET platforms compatibility table

 | Product            | .NET Framework            | .NET Standard            |